vmware-archive/pop/doc/source/topics/proc.rst

 Generators
 ==========

-Generators and async genrators are also supported, but you need to call a different function with `proc.run` to return a generator.
+Generators and async generators are also supported, but you need to call a different function with `proc.run` to return a generator.
 The function to call is `proc.run.gen`.

 Calling this function will always return an async generator, even if the function